 The core curriculum rotations include the HF ICU, cardiac catheterization lab focusing on endomyocardial biopsies and diagnostic right heart catheterizations, LVAD and post-transplant inpatient service, and the outpatient rotation.
 In addition, there are regularly scheduled didactic sessions covering the core curriculum.

-The fellow is expected to pursue research interests and develop a Quality Improvement Project to which adequate time is made available for protocol design and implementation, research, data analysis and writing.
+The fellow is expected to pursue research interests and projects to which adequate time is made available for protocol design and implementation, research, data analysis and writing.
 There are numerous research protocols that are active or in the planning stages, providing a broad-spectrum clinical research portfolio for heart failure patients.
 Research has been proudly presented by fellows at the AHA, ACC, ISHLT and the ATC.

-- Journal Club: monthly.
-Fellows will organize and participate in a Journal Club where recent articles/topics of interest are discussed with the entire HF section.
+- Journal Club: Once every month, fellows will organize and participate in a Journal Club where recent articles/topics of interest are discussed with the entire HF section.

 - General: Fellows are encouraged to attend the daily and weekly conferences associated with the general cardiology fellowship and the cardiology section.